rtucek/vue-query-builder/docs/configuration.md

 ## Colors

-A complex, deep nested query can quickly become confusing.
+A complex, deep nested query, can quickly become confusing.
 In order to keep an overview, nested groups may be emphasized with colorful hints.

 The `colors` property should be a string array with a minimum length of at least 2, containing any